KislakCenter/digital-beehive/_alpha5/alpha_0941.md

   as there are no alphabetical entries for these terms.
 The Octavo Index indicates that 604 [to Sell] may be the earliest occurrence of this topic in the Numerical section of the Alvearium.
-The Octavo Index indicates that 861 [Seamster] might be the earliest occuring entry referencing "Seamster", but the page on which it would appear is missing from the manuscript.
+The Octavo Index indicates that 861 [Seamster] might be the earliest occurring entry referencing "Seamster", but the page on which it would appear is missing from the manuscript.
 also_in_entry:
 order: '001'